Byron Peters Director of Planning and Development at Mackenzie County

-I relocated to Alberta from Birmingham in the UK to live with my partner and with the objective of finding my first graduate role in planning.
-Last fall, I graduated with First Class Honours in Planning, Environment and Development and as a Prize Fund winner for the most successful interdisciplinary real-life project.
+I relocated to Alberta from Birmingham in the UK to live with my partner.
+Last fall, I graduated with First Class Honours in Planning, Environment and Development also as a Prize Fund winner for the most successful interdisciplinary real-life project.
 Northern Alberta has certainly given me a new perspective on life and is providing me the opportunity to work on a wide-ranging diverse set of complex land-use issues.
 Curiosity and challenges are what drive me; my current position is certainly keeping my appetite for more.
 I am a very approachable individual , who is trustworthy and punctual.
 I value the opinion of others and I have the ability to communicate clearly to engage even the most sceptical client.
 I am driven by helping others; whether that be by educating, supporting or encouraging them to succeed - I want to be a part of it.
 Self-motivation, determination and a positive attitude are some of my key strengths to working individually and I can be a great asset to any team.

 My planning interests very much centre around: community-led planning, local and national policy improvement, planning based qualitative and quantitative research and Geographic Information Systems (GIS), helping to create self-reliant sustainable communities and preserving natural and historic environments.
 This position has enabled me to become involved in a combination of planning matters including: planning and public policy, rural municipal and provincial legislation, residential development and agricultural capability.

 Whilst practising painting and decorating I developed a number of different skills of applying decorative materials, communicating with clients and managing my employees and business' expenses.
 As a result I have the ability to work under pressure, whilst meeting all deadlines and without compromising on my attention to detail.
 I am an organised and trusted manager who gets the best out of my workforce with a high recommendation rate from my clients including local schools.